Azure/azure-docs-sdk-java/docs-ref-conceptual/overview.md

 # Azure SDK for Java

 The Java SDK for Azure lets you create and manage Azure resources from your Java applications.
+If you're looking for documentation to create Java apps on Azure, see [Azure for Java developers](https://review.docs.microsoft.com/en-us/azure/java/index?branch=pr-en-us-9782).

 The Azure SDK for Java has a [fluent](java-sdk-azure-patterns.md) interface to configure resources exactly to your specifications.
 For example, to add a Linux VM in an existing Azure resource group: